 Research at the site resumed in the 1970s through the early 2000s, when new techniques such as radiocarbon dating were used.
 Since its discovery, the Dent Site has offered fascinating information on the diets and hunting techniques of some of North America’s earliest human inhabitants, as well as on long-extinct animal species.

 The artifacts uncovered at the Dent Site are now part of the collections of the Denver Museum of Nature & Science (formerly the Denver Natural History Museum).
-They along with the University Press of Colorado published a book, Crossroads of Culture, about the museum’s anthropology collections.
+Along with the University Press of Colorado, they published the book Crossroads of Culture, about the museum’s anthropology collections.
 A copy of this book can be checked out from our library.
 Here you will find more on the story of the Dent Site discovery along with photos of the site in 1932 and of the Clovis points that were discovered there.

 Another resource available from our library is Frontiers in Paleoindian Archaeology: From the Dent Site to the Rocky Mountains, also a publication of the University Press of Colorado.